lemra-org/router-companion-android/README.md

 ddwrt-companion
 ===============

 Mobile DD-WRT Companion.
 Helps monitor and manage routers with a DD-WRT firmware installed.
 Requires SSHd to be enabled on the router.
+Privkey/Password-based authentication methods are supported.